You may not be familiar with this, as was my case, but the term is called Ghosting.

 When someone you were relatively on good terms with suddenly doesn’t respond to your messages anymore or doesn’t reach out.

 Has this ever happened to you?
-You met someone recently on-line.
-You are chatting, texting and talking on the phone.
+You meet someone – you are chatting, texting and talking on the phone.
 Maybe you’ve even met in person and are dating.
 Suddenly, this person ceases communication with you, no text, no phone calls, no emails …just nothing, like they dropped off the face of the earth!
 Well, if this sounds familiar …then chances are you have been GHOSTED!

 This happened to me just recently, and after talking with a couple of friends I find out that this is a common thing which occurs in the dating world, especially online.
 I would not imagine this would be the trend in dating over 40 or 50 …but I guess there are no age limits when it comes to being emotionally absent.
 Maturity isn’t gained with age on some people.